awfultie/Plus2/README.md

 ### Chat Message Counting Bar:
 *   Enable the gauge and configure everything from the terms it counts to its visual appearance and behavior.

-### Yes No Polling:
+### Unified Polling:
-*   Enable polling and set up its timing, thresholds, and colors.
+*   Configure multiple poll types: Yes/No, Numbers, Letters, and Sentiment tracking.
+*   Set activation thresholds, display timing, colors, and priority for each poll type.
+*   Advanced sentiment grouping and filtering options available.

 ### Compatibility Mode:
 *   Check this if you use the 7TV browser extension.